nickkard/HInT/README.md

 *HInT* produces two files in the directory *output/dataset/*:

 - *dataset*.cnl which contains the generated groups.
-Each line corresponds to a single group and contains the iderfier of the patterns contained in the group.
+Each line corresponds to a single group and contains the identifier of the patterns contained in the group.
 - *dataset*_patterns.cnl which has the following format: pattern_identifier \t instance set